pietrobarbiero/computational-patient/README.rst

-PK/PD model for COVID19 patients with diabetic kidney disease
+Multiscale model for comorbid patients
 =============================================================

+The following mathematical models will be integrated:

-A mathematical model of glucose-stimulated local renin-angiotensin system (RAS) in podocytes [1][2][3] combined with a PKPD model of ACE inhibition of the RAS [4][5] adjusted for patients with SARS-CoV-2.
+- a PK/PD model of ACE inhibition of the renin-angiotensin system (RAS) [1][2][3][4][5]
+- a subject-specific model of the circulatory system

 Related Publications
 ---------------------